Are you looking for the best place to stay in Seville?

 Barrio Santa Cruz.
 Perfect for First Time Visitors

-The heart of Seville, Barrio Santa Cruz, is cobblestone streets, Andalusian balconies, and secret patios.
-Conveniently located close to the Seville Cathedral, you’ll find many dining options, outstanding museums and plenty of nightlife.
+The heart of Seville, Barrio Santa Cruz, is charming cobblestone streets, Andalusian balconies, and secret patios.

-You’ll also find the most comprehensive range of accommodation from budget to 5-star as well as lots of Seville’s best boutique hotels.
+You’ll also find the most comprehensive range of accommodation in Santa Cruz from budget to 5-star, as well as lots of Seville’s best boutique hotels with stunning historical architecture.

 Centrally located, El Arenal, just west of Barrio Santa Cruz, is the perfect place to stay if you are short on time.
-All the main tourist attractions are close by and some of Seville’s most beautiful historical buildings.
+The main tourist attractions and some of Seville’s most beautiful historical buildings are close by.

 In El Arenal, you are right near the Cathedral, minutes from the Bull Ring, and very close to all the best shopping in Seville, on Calle Sierpes.